ritik118/graphcheck/README.md

 Run the command `composer dump-autoload`

-**Note-** Now store the answers in `answers` table to generate graph of data or run command `php artisan db:seed` to store data of 10 users.
+**Note-** Now store the answers in `answers` table to generate graph of data or run command `php artisan db:seed --class=answersTableSeeder` to store data of 10 users.
 Run `db:seed` command only  for above `rawdata.json` file else store your own answers .

 ## Setting up views